SomudDevops/Mediawiki_somu/README.md

 ```
 After Installing Ansible and required tools to start, follow below steps:

+Install Docker Desktop locally and enable Kubernetes service in settings.
+You can use the same K8s cluster for this task.

 Set up the Dockerfile:
   - Create a new directory for your MediaWiki application.
   - Inside the directory, create a file named Dockerfile.